weecology/forecasting-course/content/lessons/state-space-models/instructor_notes.md

   * Fits separate percent cover estimates for each knot
   * Smooths (or krigs) between knots based on distance (exponential decay)

-* What are the four sets of simluations (computation experiments) performed in the paper?
+* What are the four sets of simulations (computation experiments) performed in the paper?
   1.  compare simulated equilibrium cover to observed (start at low cover and simulate with samples from observed climate)
   2. compare observed and simulated cover for each year and location
   3. forecast future equilibrium populate states (start at low cover and